 Component IX: Integrity of Data Submission Evidence 19 TAC §229.3(f)(1): The EPP has reported required data in an accurate and timely manner.
-Met timeline for reporting; and Accuracy of ASEP reports.
+Met timeline for reporting; and data in an accurate and timery manner.
+Accuracy of ASEP reports.